Shaun Leane (jeweller): Collaborations and commissions

 In 2014, SHOWstudio presented SHOWcabinet, the first major exhibition of Leane's work.
 It was held in gallery space owned by photographer Nick Knight in 2014.
 Leane worked with Austrian cut lead glass producer Atelier Swarovski to create the 2015 nine-piece jewellery collection Swift.

-In 2016 Leane was commissioned by Grainger Plc in collaboration with Futurecity to design the balcony railings and gates across the façade of 21 Young Street - a London residential development in Kensington, designed by Assael Architecture.
+In 2016, Leane was commissioned by Grainger Plc in collaboration with Futurecity to design the balcony railings and gates across the façade of 21 Young Street - a London residential development in Kensington, designed by Assael Architecture.
 This was Leane's debut into the architectural and public realm and one of the largest scale commissions in the UK by a jewellery designer.
 Unveiled in July 2018, Arbour consists of 36 balcony railings and two gates cast in phosphor bronze by British metalwork foundry Chris Brammall.
 Featuring 1,850 bronze sculpted leaves and three-dimensional branches, the entire piece weighs over four tonnes.
 The building's façade is inspired by neighbouring Kensington Square and the greenery of the private garden.
 A replicate of the balcony is on permanent display in the metalwork gallery at the V&A Museum.

 On 4 December 2017, Leane's personal archive of couture jewellery was offered for auction by Sotheby's New York in conjunction with Kerry Taylor Auctions.
 Several of the pieces had appeared in The Metropolitan Museum of Art and the Victoria & Albert in their retrospectives of Leane's work.
-Notable pieces from the sale included the Skeleton Corset designed by Leane for McQueen's 'Untitled' collection, Spring-Summer 1998 and the Coiled Corset from 'The Overlook' collection, Autumn-Winter 1999–2000.
+Notable pieces from the sale included the Skeleton Corset designed by Leane for McQueen's Untitled collection, Spring-Summer 1998 and the Coiled Corset from The Overlook collection, Autumn-Winter 1999–2000.
 The Coiled Corset, the only piece signed by both Leane and McQueen, was sold for $807,000, while the Skeleton Corset was sold for $711,000 in the auction.

 British Royal Family

 Leane's jewels have been worn by Kate Middleton, Duchess of Cambridge and Meghan Markle, Duchess of Sussex.
-In 2019, Princess Beatrice of York and her fiancé Edoardo Mapelli Mozzi broke with royal tradition when they announced their engagement by naming Leane as the designer of the ring, a detail that Buckingham Palace doesn't usually reveal.
+In 2019, Princess Beatrice and her fiancé Edoardo Mapelli Mozzi broke with royal tradition when they announced their engagement by naming Leane as the designer of the ring, a detail that Buckingham Palace does not usually reveal.